JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 - [Hearing Aids Fitting Software Update Checkers](https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/) (\"The Checker\" itself)

 ## Where to get it
-There should be 3 \"edition\" of the Checker available: Standard release version, Portable release version, and Pre-release version.
+There should be 3 \"editions\" (versions) of the Checker available: the Standard release version, the Portable release version, and the Pre-release version.

-The latest Standard/Portable release version of The Checker is available here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/releases/latest
+The latest Standard/Portable release versions of The Checker are available here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/releases/latest

 NOTE: You can also get the latest Standard/Portable release version via The Checker's built-in \"*Self Update Checker*\" option.

 ### Standard vs. Portable release version
-For Standard release version, you need to have the latest version of Python installed for standard release to work.
+For the Standard release version, you need to have the latest version of Python installed on the system.

 Portable release version contains not only all the very same script files from the Standard release, but also 32-bit Windows embeddable Python package and required modules.
-The Portable release version works on 32/64-bit Windows systems without needing to install Python first, thus called \"Portable\" release.
+The Portable release version works on 32/64-bit Windows systems without needing to install Python, hence called \"Portable\" release.

-Portable release version is rather large in total files size and may have some function limitation.
+The Portable release version is rather large in total files size and may have some function limitation.
 However, this version is suitable for who have trouble getting Python installed.

 ### Pre-release version
 If you don't want to wait for the proper release, the fresh pre-release work-in-progress version is available here: https://github.com/JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/archive/refs/heads/main.zip

 NOTE: You can also get the pre-release version via The Checker's \"*Extra & Legacy Software Update Checkers*\" option.

-Pre-release version is a work-in-progress based on Standard release.
-This means that you need to have the latest version of Python installed for Pre-release to work; or you can replace files in Portable release to make Pre-release portable.
+The Pre-release version is a work-in-progress based on the Standard release.
+This means that you need to have the latest version of Python installed for Pre-release version to work, too; or you can replace files in Portable release to make the Pre-release package portable.

 ## How to use it